zowe/community/blogging/blog_guidelines.md

  - You may need to add the publication to your profile (Profile => Publication => New Publication)
  - Double check: be sure you have...
    - compelling title and opening paragraph (discoverability is critical!)
    - featured image and visuals in place.
-By default the first image will be associated with the blog post, however you can choose to use a different headline image by navigating to the image while in edit mode, select it manually, and press `Shift + F`.
+By default, the first image will be associated with the blog post, however you can choose to use a different headline image by navigating to the image while in edit mode, select it manually, and press `Shift + F`.
    - appropriate links and tags
  - While editing the story, click “…”
  - Click “Add to Publication”